 What You Should Know About This Degree

 If you are looking at a program offered by a school in another state, confirm that the school is authorized to grant degrees to students living in your home state before enrolling.
-You also want to make sure that the school is regionally accredited, so if you have to transfer to another institution, your credits are more likely to be accepted. .
+You also want to make sure that the school is regionally accredited so that if you have to transfer to another institution, your credits are more likely to be accepted.

 When researching the most affordable online colleges, you should ask the following questions:

 - Are there any additional fees?
 Make sure you understand the full cost of the program before enrolling.
 The published tuition rate may not include additional fees for technology, support services, or programmatic fees.
 Talk to a financial aid counselor or a program representative to get a clear picture of what your bill will include.